laukendrasingh/employee/README.md

 3. Add 'azure.application-insights.instrumentation-key' in properties file
 4. Add below dependency 'applicationinsights-spring-boot-starter' and 'applicationinsights-logging-logback'
 5. Then run your app, you should start getting data in app-insights

+### APIM
+1. Create APIM resource with name: APIM-Lnd-QA
+2. Go to APIs and then 'Add API' in which you need to provide LoadBalancer public URL
+3. You can also upload swagger.json rather than defining manual operations
+4. Now you can access API with http://apim-lnd-qa.azure-api.net/employees/env

+### ENABLE SUBSCRIPTION ON APIM
+1. Go to 'Subscription' then Add subscription and copy secondary key
+2. Go to APIs -> Settings -> Subscription required -> enabled and then add header name: api-key which you need to provide during API call

+### MULTI-STAGE RELEASE PIPELINE
+1. Add variable group for QA and PROD
+2. Add variable with name SPRING_PROFILES_ACTIVE and provide environment specific value
+3. Link variable group with stage to pick the spring profile
+4. NOTE: we are able to set SPRING_PROFILES_ACTIVE and Build.BuildId variable only with 'inline configuration'